LaMitaOne/skia-flowmotion/README.md

 </p>

 ### Latest Changes

+**v 0.58**
+- Some enhancements for ext control of sample exe
+- Changed sample icon
+- Added popupmenu in sample with close and more

 **v 0.57**
 - Fixed AliveHighlighter not wanted leave anymore when moodswings forbidden
   (understandable that he not likes it)